 - Outline the purpose of your research/study and its relevance to the study of (or practice of promoting) human rights.

 - A detailed budget describing how the funds would be used and, if applicable, how this support would supplement other funds, fellowships, and grants.

 - Unofficial transcripts.

 - A letter of recommendation from the student’s primary advisor or committee member.
-(Incoming students may provide letter of recommendation from most recent faculty member who is familiar with the student’s work)

 - The names and full contact information (campus address, phone, and email) of two University of Washington (or past non-UW) faculty members who are familiar with your work.